 Makerspace venues contribute to the democratization of design, construction, engineering and education.
 Through their distinct learning philosophy, they empower young people on multiple levels: technology, handcrafts, creativity, construction, etc. In Makerspaces, young people have the chance to share and implement their skills and knowledge, boosting their vast potential of creativity.

-In 2019, Youth Board of Cyprus created the mobile unit of Makerspace.
-The mobile unit aims to reach young people who live in rural areas, away from urban centres, and who therefore do not have access to programs and technologies such as Youth Makerspace.
+In 2019, Youth Board of Cyprus created the mobile unit of Makerspace - Mobile Makerspace.
+The mobile unit aims to reach young people who live in rural areas, away from urban centres, and who therefore do not have access to programs and technologies, such as Youth Makerspace.
 It is specially designed for this purpose and houses high tech technological equipment.